snowplow/documentation/docs/understanding-tracking-design/versioning-your-data-structures/cloud/index.md

 **Breaking and non-breaking changes**

-At the point of publishing a schema, there are two options for versioning your data structure.
+At the point of publishing a data structure, there are two options for versioning:
 - **Non-breaking** - a non-breaking change is backward compatible with historical data and your warehouse loader.
-- **Breaking** - a breaking change is not backwards compatible with historical data and/or your loader.
+- **Breaking** - a breaking change is not backwards compatible with historical data and/or your warehouse loader.

 The Data Structure builder will automatically select how to version up your data structure depending on the changes you have just made.